ROOAD: RELLIS Off-road Odometry Analysis Dataset: Abstract

 \section{Abstract}

 The development and implementation of visual-inertial odometry (VIO) has focused on structured environments, but interest in localization in off-road environments is growing.
-In this paper, we present the ROOAD which provides high-quality, time-synchronized off-road monocular visual-inertial data sequences to further the development of related research.
-We exhibit the 2-30x worse performance of two established VIO implementations, OpenVINS and VINS-Fusion, when stable, and the former is less prone to estimation divergences on our data sequences.
-The accuracy and repeatability of Kalibr's IMU-camera extrinsics calibration tool is measured to be \(\pm\)1\textdegree~for orientation and \(\pm\)1mm at best (left-right) and \(\pm\)10mm (depth) at worse for position estimation in the camera frame.
-This novel dataset provides a new set of scenarios for researchers to design and test their localization algorithms on, as well as critical insights in the current performance of VIO off-road.
+In this paper, we present the RELLIS Off-road Odometry Analysis Dataset (ROOAD) which provides high-quality, time-synchronized off-road monocular visual-inertial data sequences to further the development of related research.
+We evaluated the dataset on two state-of-the-art VIO algorithms, (1) Open-VINS and (2) VINS-Fusion.
+Our findings indicate that both algorithms perform 2 to 30 times worse on the ROOAD dataset compared to their performance in structured environments.
+Furthermore, OpenVINS has better tracking stability and real-time performance than VINS-Fusion in the off-road environment, while VINS-Fusion outperformed OpenVINS in tracking accuracy in several data sequences.
+Since the camera-IMU calibration tool from Kalibr toolkit is used extensively in this work, we have included several calibration data sequences.
+Our hand measurements show Kalibr's tool achieved \(\pm\)1\textdegree~for orientation error and \(\pm\)1 mm at best (x- and y-axis) and \(\pm\)10 mm (z-axis) at worse for position error in the camera frame between the camera and IMU.
+This novel dataset provides a new set of scenarios for researchers to design and test their localization algorithms on, as well as critical insights in the current performance of VIO in off-road environments.

 ROOAD Dataset: github.com/unmannedlab/ROOAD